 Develop a Clear Vision

-Successful restaurants have their own personality.
+Successful restaurants have their own personalities.
 Any type of restaurant has the potential to be a success, but it’s best to establish one clear vision instead of trying to combine too many eclectic influences into one package.
 For example, your restaurant might be a college hangout spot, or it might be the go-to location for business lunches—but not both.
 When developing your vision, it can be helpful to brainstorm a list of descriptive words that appeal to you, whether it be trendy, charming, romantic or posh.

 Fine-tune Your Menu